-Verizon 5G Home service was launched on October 1st, 2018 in limited areas of four US cities (Houston, Sacramento, Indianapolis, Los Angeles).
-The service is charged at 70 USD per month (50 USD/month for existing Verizon customers).
+Verizon 5G Home service was launched on 1 October 2018 in limited areas of four US cities (Houston, Sacramento, Indianapolis, Los Angeles).
+The service is charged at 70 USD per month (50 USD/month for existing customers).
 There are no annual contracts, no equipment charges and no data caps.
 For the first three months, an Apple TV or a Google Chromecast Ultra is offered for free (40 USD after the first three months).
 Speeds range from 300 Mbps to 1 Gbps, depending on location.

 Launches in additional cities will follow.
-Mobile 5G could follow within a half year.

-Verizon uses CPE (Customer Premises Equipment) units and home routers from Samsung and is expected to use the Motorola Mod Z^3 for mobile 5G.
+Verizon uses CPE (Customer Premises Equipment) units and home routers from Samsung and is expected to use the Motorola Mod Z3 for mobile 5G.